Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-02-01-starting-jquery.md

 </html>
 ```

 Notice, when you click on the button, it calls this **$("button").click** and then performs the function.
-This is new syntax, but it really common in JQuery, so you will see this over and over.
+This is new syntax, but it really common in JQuery, so you will see this is many instances.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_imDTAXNC4c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>